ghik/kubernetes-the-harder-way/docs/05_Installing_Kubernetes_Control_Plane.md

 journalctl -u etcd.service
 ```

-You can also verify if the cluster is running properly by listing cluster memebers with the following command:
+You can also verify if the cluster is running properly by listing cluster members with the following command:

 ```bash
 sudo ETCDCTL_API=3 etcdctl member list \